TrigGuard

 Verify

 Verify confirms that receipts issued by TrigGuard are intact, signed by the expected key material, and bound to the decision context that authorized execution.
+It does not authorize, dispatch, or enforce; authorization happens upstream at the decision boundary.

 Capabilities

-• Receipt generation
+• Receipt shape conformance

 Receipt and signature validation pipeline